Leeds

+Leeds's economy is the most diverse of all the UK's main employment centres, has seen the fastest rate of private-sector jobs growth of any UK city and has the highest ratio of private to public sector jobs.
+Leeds is home to over 109,000 companies, generating 5% of England's total economic output, at £60.5 billion, and is also ranked as a high sufficiency city by the Globalization and World Cities Research Network.
+Leeds is considered the cultural, financial and commercial heart of the West Yorkshire Urban Area.

+Leeds is also served by five universities, and has the fourth largest student population in the country and the country's fourth largest urban economy.
+The student population has stimulated growth of the nightlife in the city and there are ample facilities for sporting and cultural activities, including classical and popular music festivals, and a varied collection of museums.

-Leeds is about halfway between London and Edinburgh and has multiple motorway links; the M1, M62 and A1(M).
+Leeds has multiple motorway links such as the M1, M62 and A1(M).
 The city's railway station is, alongside Manchester Piccadilly, the busiest of its kind in Northern England.
-It is the county's largest settlement with a population of 516,298, while the larger City of Leeds district has a population of 812,000 (2021 estimate).
-The city is part of the West Yorkshire Built-up Area, which, with a population of 1.7 million, is the fourth-largest built-up area by population in the United Kingdom.
+Public transport, rail and road networks in the city and wider region are widespread.
+It is the county's largest settlement, with a population of 536,280, while the larger City of Leeds district has a population of 812,000 (2021 census).
+The city is part of the fourth-largest built-up area by population in the United Kingdom, West Yorkshire Built-up Area, with a 2011 census population of 1.7 million.

-The district has multiple parished and unparished areas.
-The city and towns (including Morley, Pudsey, Horsforth, Rothwell and Farsley) around the city form a cross-district (Calderdale, City of Bradford, City of Wakefield and Kirklees) continuous built-up area that the metropolitan county is based on.

 History

 Toponymy

-The name derives from the old Brythonic word Ladenses meaning "people of the fast-flowing river", in reference to the River Aire that flows through the city.
-This name originally referred to the forested area covering most of the Brythonic kingdom of Elmet, which existed during the 5th century into the early 7th century.
+The name derives from the old Brittonic *Lātēnses (via Late Brittonic Lādēses), composed of the Celtic root *lāt- "violent, boiling" and the borrowed Latin plural derivational suffix -ēnses, meaning "people of the fast-flowing river", in reference to the River Aire that flows through the city.
+This name originally referred to the forested area covering most of the Brittonic kingdom of Elmet, which existed during the 5th century into the early 7th century.

 Bede states in the fourteenth chapter of his Ecclesiastical History, in a discussion of an altar surviving from a church erected by Edwin of Northumbria, that it is located in ...regione quae vocatur Loidis (Latin, "the region which is called Loidis").
 An inhabitant of Leeds is locally known as a Loiner, a word of uncertain origin.
 The term Leodensian is also used, from the city's Latin name.